aidanastridge/speech-to-obsidian/README.md

 6. Places it in Obsidian vault.

 #### Questions?
-Why export to json instead of straight to Markdown right away?
+Why export to json instead of straight to Markdown?
 <br>
-Checking if the conversion is the correct.
+I am checking if the conversion is correct.

 #### License